“Our only security is our ability to change.”~ John Lilly

 New competitors, capital mobilization, difficulty in retaining human talent, changing technologies, and the economic, political and socio-political environment we find ourselves in are just some elements that force us to change (and force those in charge of businesses and organizations to prepare and adapt to change as well).

-Change management is the structured execution of change in a company or organization, so we must understand when, where, and how it is expected to occur.
+Change management in an organization or company is the structured execution of change.
+So we must understand when, where, and how it is expected to occur.

 10 Questions to ask before starting a change project